Canada–Lithuania relations

 Canada and Lithuania have long-standing foreign relations.
 Diplomatic relations were first established in 1937.
 Canada never recognized the annexation of Lithuania into the Soviet Union, and after Lithuania regained its independence in 1991, the two countries re-established diplomatic relations in 1991.
+Canada has an embassy in Vilnius, while Lithuania has an embassy in Ottawa.
 Both countries are full members of NATO and the Organization for Security and Co-operation in Europe.

 History

+First contacts before 1918.

+Although Europeans began colonizing Canada as early as 1497 (apart from the Viking expedition, which occurred even earlier), there is no record of colonists from the territories of the Grand Duchy of Lithuania until the 19th century, when Canada was one of the first territories of the British Empire to have dominion status.